 Why do most car insurance companies offer six-month insurance?

 Six months is just the right amount of time for an auto insurer to evaluate your recent driving record and decide if any adjustments to your policy should be made before renewing.
+It creates a routine opportunity to review your driving record for violations you may have received or any improvements you’ve made, such as taking a defensive driving course.
+As a driver, it’s also a good time to review discounts and rate reductions with your insurer or shop around for a new policy.

-For example, let’s say you buy car insurance and a couple of months later, you get in an accident (and it was your fault, unfortunately).
-The insurance company doesn’t want to have to wait nearly a year before they can raise your rate.
-On the other hand, spending time re-evaluating your policy wouldn’t be worth it.
+Let’s look at an example: Say you buy car insurance and a couple of months later, you get in an at-fault accident.
+Since you’ve just purchased coverage, your insurance company doesn’t want to wait nearly a year to raise your rate or spend time re-evaluating your policy.
 By offering policies in shorter increments, the insurance company can adjust your rate sooner, if needed, and avoid losing money if your risk increases.

-That might seem like a drawback – at least if you’re not a great driver – but six-month car insurance policies can also work in your favor.
-Maybe you had a couple of blemishes on your driving record in your younger days, but have been working on being a more responsible driver lately.
+That might seem like a drawback — at least if you’re not a great driver — but six-month car insurance policies can also work in your favor.
+For example, let’s say you had a couple of minor violations on your driving record in your younger days, but have been working on being a more responsible driver.
 Or perhaps you recently joined a professional group that qualifies you for a rate discount.
 You only have to wait six months for your policy to reflect the lower rate you earned.

 What is a six-month car insurance premium?